 Totally safe for swimming and snorkeling.
 The waters are generally calm and clear, which provides a good experience for snorkeling and observing marine life, which is one of the main attractions of the island.

-is located on the northern coast of the Santa Cruz Island in the Galapagos archipelago, which belongs to Ecuador.
+It is located on the northern coast of Santa Cruz Island in the Galapagos archipelago, which belongs to Ecuador.

-Las Bachas Beach is located within the Galapagos National Park, and is required to pay a entrance fee to visit it.
-This fee contributes to the conservation and protection of the unique ecosystem of the Galapagos Islands, the fee is paid upon arrival at the airport.
+Las Bachas Beach is located within the Galapagos National Park, and visitors must pay an entry fee to access it.
+This fee helps support the conservation and protection of the unique ecosystem of the Galapagos Islands.
+The fee is paid upon arrival at the airport.